praisahtbrt/CSU-IMU-2023/01basic-course/02Examples/README.md

 ### Variational DA

 Variational DA, based on adjoint methods, is complicated to code.
-We recommend to rather use the reliable open-source code repositories that er referenced in the DA [Lecture](https://github.com/markasch/CSU-IMU-2023/blob/main/01basic-course/01Lectures/12_DA_var.pdf).
+We recommend to rather use the reliable open-source code repositories that are referenced in the DA [Lecture](https://github.com/markasch/CSU-IMU-2023/blob/main/01basic-course/01Lectures/12_DA_var.pdf).

 ### Statistical DA